Balbader/42_ft_IRC/README.md

     -  We must have operators and regular users.
     -  Then, we have to implement the commands that are specific to operators.

-## Bonus part
-Here are the extra features we added to our IRC server so it looks even more like and actual IRC server:
-  - A meme bot named **DEEZNUTS**.

 # Our IRC Commands
 These are the available commands in our IRC Server:
   - **PASS**: The **PASS** command is used to set a 'connection password'.